MEET THE PEOPLE BEHIND THE WORK

 DR. RYAN MCCORMICK

-Dr. Ryan McCormick grew up in Los Angeles and was a founding member of Floating Doctors, serving as the Vice President for 5 years.
+Dr. Ryan McCormick grew up in Los Angeles and was a founding member of Floating Doctors, serving as the Vice President.
 After working for a year rebuilding Southern Wind, he worked in the clinics in Haiti and Honduras before going to medical school at the Royal College of Surgeons in Ireland.
 While there, he took the lessons he learned in providing patient care and expanded on them completing additional education in Emergency Medicine, Wilderness Emergency Medicine, and Trauma Management.
 During school he continued to assist in fundraising and logistical planning.
-After graduating, he returned home to Los Angeles working with Ben’s father, Dr. George LaBrot, at UCLA and doing clinical research at LA County/USC Hospital for a year.
-He is currently completing his Medical License Exams and working as the Director of Research at the California Center for Sleep Disorders, and plans to apply to start a residency in Emergency Medicine in July 2018.
+After graduating, he returned home to Los Angeles working in clinical research at UCLA, USC, UCSF and as the Research Director at the California Center for Sleep Disorders.
+He is continuing his work in clinical research as a Country Studies Manager at Genentech/Roche.